 Brian is a strategic counselor to CCOs, CMOs and senior decision makers at global corporations, nonprofits and foundations.
 He was named by City & State New York as one of the top 15 key players in the world of New York politics and government and one of the 50 most powerful New Yorkers in communications.
+Brian was recognized as a 2023 Notable Leader in Advertising, Marketing & PR by Crain's New York Business.
 Brian is the former General Manager for Public Affairs and Issues Advocacy at Edelman.

 Brian was the senior strategist for the Human Rights Campaign's successful effort to win marriage equality in New York in 2011.
 In that role he launched New Yorkers for Marriage Equality, a communications campaign featuring iconic New Yorkers -- from Julianne Moore, Anna Wintour and Mayor Michael Bloomberg to Barbara Bush and Sean Avery -- expressing support for equal marriage rights.
 Brian created HRC's Americans for Marriage Equality campaign and provided strategic counsel on the marriage wins in Maryland, Minnesota, Maine and Washington.
 He also co-founded the Four 2012, a national social media effort to support the four marriage campaigns.